When the Answer is No

 And so I pray.

 I pray for my brothers and sisters in Blue.
 I ask my Father God for wisdom for them.
 I ask for courage.
 I ask for protection.
-And I ask that justice will be served so some of the evil and danger in my community will be taken away.
+And I ask that justice will be served so some of the darkness in my community will be taken away.

 Sometimes these sirens are firefighters speeding through the streets with their sirens and lights.
 Often, these first responders are partnering with our Blue family in order to bring order to chaos and help people who are hurt.
 I know some excellent firefighters – and I pray for them, too, as the sirens wail across the night.